Neurrone/personal-knowledge-base/Marshak's table.md

     4. Things that are repressed and buried in the subconscious: deep fears and anxieties
     5. Untapped potential: things in the superconscious (positive aspects of the what people are unconscious of).

 Organizations will survive if most stuff is under the table.
-To thrive, this stuff needs to come onto the table, which will only happen when there is [[psychological safety]]
+To thrive, this stuff needs to come onto the table, which will only happen when there is [[psychological-safety]]